For many people, one of the most confusing aspects of Spanish wine is the system used to classify it - the Denominación de Origen system.

 DOP Subcategories

-The DOP category then gets subdivided into four further categories and these are what you’ll see on the labels of wine bottles.
+The DOP category then gets subdivided into four further categories and these are the Spanish wine classifications that you’ll see on the labels of wine bottles.
 You can think of the subcategories as layers on a pyramid (see the graphic below).

 Vinos de Pago (VP)

 At the 'top' of the pyramid we have Vinos de Pago or VPs.
-This is a group of wineries that have been granted their own status covering just very specific vineyards.
+This is a classification for wineries that have been granted their own status covering just very specific vineyards.

 Denominación de Origen Calificada (DOCa/DOQ)

 Then it’s Denominación de Origen Calificada, – DOCa – or DOQ in Catalan.
-This is a sort of DO+ category with stricter rules than standard DOs on how grapes are grown and how wine is made.
-For the moment only Rioja and Priorat are classified at this level.
+This classification is a sort of DO+ category with stricter rules than standard DOs on how grapes are grown and how wine is made.
+For the moment only DOCa Rioja and DOQ Priorat are classified at this level.

 Denominación de Origen (DO)

 Then you have Denominación de Origen or DO wines.
 This is where the bulk of DOP wines are classified in Spain.
 The rules are still fairly strict though.
-For example, wineries have to have been making wine within the area for at least five years before they can join the DO.
+For example, wineries have to make wine within the area for at least five years before they can join a DO.

 Vinos de Calidad (VC)

-Then at the entry level for DOP wines you have the Vinos de Calidad, or VC wines.
-These wines meet the minimum DOP requirements and are usually where vineyards will sit for an initial 5 years before graduating to DO classification.
+Then at the entry level for DOP wines you have the classification Vinos de Calidad, (VC).
+Spanish wines in this classification meet the minimum DOP requirements.
+Vineyards will usually stay at this level for an initial 5 years before graduating to DO classification.

 IGP Subcategory - Vinos de la Tierra

-In Spain, the Indicación Geografica Protegida category isn't broken down into subcategories.
+In Spain, the Indicación Geografica Protegida classification isn't broken down into subcategories.
 All the wines that fall under this category are labelled Vinos de la Tierra, or VT for short.
 VTs tend to cover much bigger geographical areas than DOPs.
-So you'll get wines labelled VT Castilla y León, or VT Castilla, for example, which cover very large parts of the country.
+Wines labelled VT Castilla y León, or VT Castilla, for example, cover very large parts of the country.

 So, the whole thing looks something like this: